 - Developed an online Health Equity curriculum for medical students in Guatemala.

-- Volunteering in our local community.
+- Volunteer service for our local community.

 In summary, for successful completion across three years, all track members: